📋 Compliance & Permits Guide

 Permit & Compliance FAQs

-Do I need a permit to repair my refrigerator in Danville?
+Do I need a permit to repair my washing machine in Danville?

-Usually no for basic repairs like compressor swaps.
-But if rewiring or plumbing mods, yes.
+Usually no for internal repairs like pumps or belts.
+But if rewiring or plumbing changes, yes.
 Verify locally.

 Connect with code-compliant professionals